amezin/create-or-update-pull-request-action/README.md

 GitHub API token to use.

-Must have `contents: write` permission.
+Must have `pull-requests: write` permission.

 _Default_: `${{ github.token }}`